HafsaUsmani990/CodeAlpha_Tasks/README.md

 An interactive image gallery built with a focus on layout, filtering, and user-friendly design.
 This project demonstrates the use of DOM manipulation and responsive styling.

+## Features
+Responsive Images showcase
+Three buttons
+One for all images
+One for nature images specifically
+One for City images specifically
+Arrows to forward and backward
+Cross button to close the opened image
+Hover on images for interactive effect

+## Technologies Used

+HTML
+CSS
+JavaScript

 ##